Healthcare · AI Translation · 2026

 Stage 2

-Clean audio hits the OpenAI Realtime API with strict prompt constraints.
-The model transcribes in the source language and translates to the target.
-No added context, no hallucinated advice.
+The clean audio goes to the OpenAI Realtime API under tight prompt constraints.
+The model transcribes in the language spoken and translates into the target language, and nothing more: no added context, no invented advice, just a faithful translation of what was actually said.

 Stage 3